gilad517/knn/README.md

 # knn
-k nearest neighbors
+k nearest neighbors, server client.

-to run the program insert the wanted paths of the output file, the classified file and the unclassified file as local variables and run the program.
+to run the program insert the wanted paths of the classified file as local variables at both udp and tcp servers, compile and run both servers. compile and run the client program.

-The classes in the program are: Iris class which represents the Iris with all it's properties and helpful functions, the knn class has the main function and helpful static functions.
+The classes in the program are: Iris class which represents the Iris with all it's properties and helpful functions, the classifier class which classify the unclassified Iris file, gets the classified file path in the constructor and the unclassified and output file path plus the k (in the knn) in the classify function which classifiy the unclassified file to the output file according to the given k, the udp and tcp server which is a server, when gets query from the client (in udp or tcp protocol) classify the given unclassified file in the given output file, the client which get input of protocol, unclassified file to classify the output file from user, send request to one of the servers (depends on the wanted protocol) to classify the unclassified file.
-We implemented the assignment by reading and keeping all the Irises in the classified and unclassified allocated arrays, then we sorted the classified array by distance to the current unclassified Iris(we in fact sorted by the squared distance in an equal fashion), got the k'th distance value, then counted how many of each Iris type are closer to the Iris than the k'th distance, then we classified the unclassified Iris by the majority of the neighbors type. we did the same proccess to all the unclassified Iris array, we then wrote the output file by the same order of the array(the original order).

-p.s: for us to work together on the same code, we created a different branch for each of us, that way we could upload the code without interruption and conflicts. then when we agreed on the code, one of us would upload the code to the main branch and solve the conficts as we agreed.
+We implemented the assignment by connect the client to the tcp server, and send a message to the udp server (we wanted him to have the client's adress for us to get connection approvel), sent connection approvel from both servers and read the input from user (cin>>), then, according to the wanted protocol, we sent a query for the server to classify the unclassified file we got from user to the output file the user inserted using the classifier class, closed both sockets (on client side, each was meant to sent the query to different server) and both servers remains, waits for their next client.